Setting the standard for garden rooms – Sissinghurst

 Outstanding gardens manage to – that bit is fine.

 … respond to the genius loci – had to get out the dictionary for this.
-Loci is the plural of locus meaning, more or less, a place or locality.
+Loci is, more or less, a place or locality.
 Google then helped me track down the term genius loci which apparently dates back to early Roman times and means the protective spirit of a place.
-Latterly the term seems to have been adopted by the landscape architecture fraternity although they might be easier to understand if they simply referred to the well known words of English poet and writer, Alexander Pope who took an interest in garden design.
+Latterly the term seems to have been adopted by the landscape architecture fraternity although it might be easier to understand if they simply referred to the well known words of English poet and writer, Alexander Pope who took an interest in garden design.
 He put it rather more simply when he wrote in 1731 (a mere 280 years ago), “Consult the genius of the place…” which has come to be interpreted as the principle that design should always be relevant to the location and natural environment.
-This of course assumes that your particular location has some genius loci attached to it but it is a little hard to see how much genius locus you can lay claim to if your lot in life is a small, flat, urban section with a house, be it large or small, plonked fair and square in the middle.
-Some of us are blessed with quite a bit more genius locus than others, maybe even enough to be able to claim the plural genius loci instead of just one locus.
-Moving right along…
+This of course assumes that your particular location has some genius loci attached to it but it is a little hard to see how much genius loci you can lay claim to if your lot in life is a small, flat, urban section with a house, be it large or small, plonked fair and square in the middle.
+Some of us are blessed with quite a bit more genius loci than others.

 … using borrowed landscape – that is the view of the neighbours’ properties, assuming you have neigbours with views worth borrowing.